Skip to content

 About the Sleep Calculator

-Quality sleep is determined not just by duration but by how many complete 90-minute sleep cycles you finish.
-Waking mid-cycle during deep sleep causes grogginess and impaired cognition that persists for hours, regardless of total hours slept.
-This calculator finds the optimal wake-up times aligned to cycle boundaries so you wake during light sleep - feeling refreshed even after fewer total hours.
+Quality sleep is determined not just by total duration but by how many complete 90-minute sleep cycles you finish.
+Waking mid-cycle during deep sleep (N3 stage) causes sleep inertia - grogginess and impaired cognition that persists for 30-60 minutes or more - regardless of how many total hours you slept.
+A person who sleeps 7.5 hours (5 complete cycles) typically feels more alert than one who sleeps 8 hours but wakes mid-cycle during the 6th.
+This calculator finds the optimal wake-up times aligned to cycle boundaries so you consistently wake during light sleep.

 Sleep Cycle Optimization